 A detailed Scoping Report has been prepared and is now available.
 This report summarizes the specific comments received during the scoping period and identifies the issues and management concerns to be addressed in the Monument plan.

 The Scoping Report will provide a basis for the management decisions considered and analyzed within a reasonable range of alternatives in an environmental assessment (EA).
-A draft EA, which will present the draft Monument plan and other options, is expected to be completed by the BLM and made available for public review and comment in the winter of 2015.
+A draft EA, which will present the draft Monument plan and other options, is expected to be completed by the BLM and made available for public review and comment in the fall of 2015.